jimhigson/oboe.js-dissertation/main/main.md

 important forms but `$form.important input.mandatory` selects important forms with mandatory fields.

-The new CSS4 capturing technique will be adapted for this project's JSONPath implementation.
+The CSS4 capturing technique will be incorporated into this project's JSONPath implementation.
 By duplicating a syntax which the majority of web developers should become familiar with over the next few years the learning curve